spokestack/spokestack.io/content/docs/React Native/getting-started.md

 ## Configuring Spokestack

 There are many options for configuring Spokestack.
 This example will begin capturing audio when `Spokestack.start()` is called and use a Voice Activity Detection (VAD) component to send any audio determined to be speech through an automated speech recognition system, in this case the platform's built-in speech recognizer.
 In other words, we're configuring this app to always actively listen, and no wakeword detection is performed.
 See [the configuration guide](/docs/Concepts/pipeline-configuration) for more information about pipeline building options.
+Beginning in version 4.0.0, it's incredibly simple to use different pipeline configurations by changing the `profile` property.

 Then we configure a text-to-speech component using a TTS API key and secret that allow you to use Spokestack voices for free!
-You can also use your own api key & secret from [your Spokestack account page](/account/settings).
+You can get your own API key & secret from [your Spokestack account page](/account/settings).

 Finally we configure the natural language understanding component, which uses Spokestack NLU models.
 To test things out, just try one of our free NLU models on [your Spokestack account page](/account/services/nlu), or grab this older [example NLU model](https://github.com/spokestack/spokestack-ios/blob/master/SpokestackFrameworkExample/nlu.tflite), [model metadata](https://github.com/spokestack/spokestack-ios/blob/master/SpokestackFrameworkExample/nlu.json), and [NLU vocabulary](https://d3dmqd7cy685il.cloudfront.net/nlu/vocab.txt).